Fluid Dynamics Laboratory

 Benjamin Fudge (DPhil, Wadham College, Oxford).
 Ben Fudge is from Bristol England and is currently working towards an MEng in Engineering Science at the University of Oxford investigating Mixing of Turbulent Shear Layers with PIV analysis.
 Ben was also previously an EPSRC funded vacation Research Intern in the Fluid Dynamics Lab investigating Droplet Generation by Direct Surface Perturbation and on the Development of a Novel Matlab Routine to Measure Dynamic Contact Angles.
 He is now a DPhil student in the group working on the dynamics of splashing in a variety on contexts using both high-definition numerical simulations and high-speed laboratory experiments.

 Waqas Kamal (DPhil, Exeter College).
 Waqas is based jointly in the Soft Matter Photonics Group and the Fluid Dynamics Group.
 His current research is to deposit liquid crystals droplets by using advanced printing technologies for the realization of photonic devices.
 He is also a graduate member at Exeter College.

-Andrew Orr (DPhil, Queen's College).
-Andrew finished his MPhys in Trinity 2019.
-His final project was co-supervised by Prof. Castrejon-Pita and Prof. P Read (AOPP-Physics) on the experimental realisation of the atmospheric QBO.
-He joined the Fluids Lab in MT2019 to work on the dynamics of Liquid Crystals in confined geometries driven by surface tension.
-His research involves experimentation and numerical simulations.
+Alva Orr (DPhil, Queen's College).
+Alva finished their MPhys in Trinity 2019.
+Their final project was co-supervised by Prof. Castrejon-Pita and Prof. P Read (AOPP-Physics) on the experimental realisation of the atmospheric QBO.
+They joined the Fluids Lab in MT2019 to work on the dynamics of Liquid Crystals in confined geometries driven by surface tension.
+Their research involves experimentation and numerical simulations.

 Prof. Heliodoro Gonzalez (University of Seville, Spain) Summer 2015